Wheely: Services

 Wheely's mobile app is available for the iOS and Android operating systems.
 To use the service, an individual must download the app, create a user profile and enter their credit card details.
 Users can book rides in advance or on-demand by using the app to enter starting location and destination.

 The company has several service classes, using vehicles including Mercedes-Benz's E-Class, S-Class and V-Class models as well as BMW 5 Series, Maybach and Range Rover.
 There are minimum fees for each class, and final service fees are dependent on distance and time; fixed rates are available for transfers to and from major airports such as Heathrow and Gatwick.

 Corporate affairs

 As of 2018, Chirkunov owned 59.6% of the shares in Wheely.
 Wheely is based in London and has between 3,000 and 3,500 chauffeurs as of April 2019.
 The company reached USD110 million in annualized gross bookings by February 2020.
 Wheely has approximately 200 employees.

 Investments

 Chirkunov initially invested USD2.5 million in the company, most of which came from friends and family.
 Wheely won a USD25,000 grant from Start Fellows initiative, which was established by Pavel Durov and Yuri Milner.
 Wheely also received a grant of (USD) from Russian non-profit The Foundation for Assistance to Small Innovative Enterprises in Science and Technology.
 Total investments in Wheely grew to USD13 million in 2018.
 The company raised USD15 million in a Series B round led by the venture capital firm Concentric in 2019.

-Wheely had raised USD28 million from investors, as of 2020.
+In 2024, Wheely announced it raised $15 million in funding, bringing its total to $43 million to date.